Ixolit/puppet-arpwatch/README.markdown

 ##Limitations

-This module has been built on and tested against Puppet 3.5.0  and higher.
+This module has been tested on Puppet 3.5.0 but should work on:

+* Puppet 3.x and higher.

-The module has been tested on:
+The module has been tested on Ubuntu 13.10 but should work on the latest stable releases of:

-* Ubuntu 13.10
+* Ubuntu
+* Debian
-* Fedora 20
+* Fedora
+* RedHat

 Though, given the lack of frequent updates to arpwatch and its packaging in most distributions, the module should work on all RedHat